Andrew White (presenter): Ordnance Survey #GetOutside Champion

-Because of his work in passionately encouraging more people to get out walking, White was chosen to be one of the 60 Ordnance Survey #GetOutside Champions for 2018/9.
+Because of his work in encouraging people to walk, White was chosen to be one of the 60 Ordnance Survey #GetOutside Champions for 2018/9.
 He continued to be a #GetOutside Champion for 2020 and 2021 through the various lock-downs in the UK, and has been selected to continue through 2022.

 South Yorkshire Way

 In 2014, White launched the South Yorkshire Way – two interlinked long-distance footpaths in his home county of South Yorkshire.
 One of the routes – the Boundary Route – follows the border of the county and is 171 miles in length, whilst the Central Route is a 98 miles route through the middle of the county, taking in the four constituent conurbations of Doncaster, Rotherham, Barnsley and Sheffield.

 He devised the routes as a response to South Yorkshire often being overlooked for walking, and to celebrate 2014 being the 40th anniversary of the formation of the county of South Yorkshire.

-White has stated his aim is to get the routes fully waymarked and recognised on Ordnance Survey maps.